Brian Anderson Player Props: Brewers vs. Pirates

 Brian Anderson At The Plate

-- Anderson has 11 doubles, a triple, nine home runs and 34 walks while batting .221.
+- Anderson is batting .220 with 11 doubles, a triple, nine home runs and 34 walks.

-- He has hit a long ball in 9.2% of his games this season, and 3% of his chances at the plate.
+- In 9.1% of his games this season, he has homered, and 3% of his trips to the dish.

-- Anderson has driven in a run in 23 games this season (30.3%), including nine games with more than one RBI (11.8%).
+- Anderson has an RBI in 23 of 77 games this year, with multiple RBI in nine of them.
 He has also driven home three or more of his team's runs in two contests.

-- He has scored in 35.5% of his games this year, with two or more runs scored in 6.6%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.